 Steel Markets

-Domestically produced hot-rolled coil spot market base prices remain at $805 per short ton (st) this week, unchanged from last week but still down $25/st over the past four weeks.
+Domestically produced hot-rolled coil spot market base prices remained at $805 per short ton (st) last week, unchanged from the week prior but still down $25/st over the past four weeks.

-Sentiment among market participants showed modest improvement for the domestic market.
-After dropping to the lowest level since May, just two weeks ago, the Current Buyers’ Sentiment Index in the SMU survey shows a two-point gain this week.
-Despite future outlooks continuing to hold below the 2024 sentiment levels, this week Future Sentiment picked up one point.
+Sentiment among market participants showed modest improvement.
+After dropping to the lowest level since May 2020, the Current Buyers’ Sentiment Index in the SMU survey showed a modest two-point gain this week.

 Trade and Tariffs

-Meanwhile, US steel market barely flinched upon hearing news that a US Federal Circuit Court ruled US President Donald Trump’s use of the International Emergency Economic Powers Act (IEEPA) for “reciprocal” tariffs isn’t legal.
+Meanwhile, the US steel market shrugged off news that the Court of Appeals ruled against President Donald Trump’s use of the International Emergency Economic Powers Act (IEEPA) to justify “reciprocal” tariffs.
+A final decision now rests with the Supreme Court.

-Trade between the US and Brazil on pig iron remained quiet this week.
+The pig iron trade between the US and Brazil remained quiet last week.
 Brazilian sources said they’re awaiting discussions with US mills about future shipments.
 And lower Phos pig iron from Ukraine into the US increased to 150,000 metric tons (mt) in July, according to the Ukrainian State Customs Service.

 Acquisitions

-Friedman Industries, a Longhorn, Texas-based steel manufacturer and processor acquired Century Metals’ owned facilities in Miami.
-It also included the leased distribution and warehouse facilities in Orlando and Tampa, Fla., in the sale.
+Friedman Industries, a Longhorn, Texas-based steel manufacturer and processor acquired Miami-based Century Metals and Supplies.

-Private-equity firm FalconPoint Partners acquired SMS, an industrial service provider.
+A private-equity firm, FalconPoint Partners acquired SMS, an industrial service provider.
 It committed $500 million to support the platform’s growth with state-of-the-art equipment and grow its market share.
-It noted the acquisition is a carve-out of various operating segments of Scrap Metal Services LLC, a global metals recycler headquartered in Chicago.

 Varsteel, a Lethbridge, Alberta-based service center acquired two companies based in British Columbia: Reliable Tube, based in Langley, and Spartan Metal Processing, based in Kelowna.
-Each will operate as an independent subsidiary of Varsteel, the company said in its Sept.
-3 LinkedIn update.
+Each will operate as an independent subsidiary of Varsteel.

 Broader Context

-The US Federal Reserve published its Beige Book, which highlighted regional differences in economic, labor, spending, and investment activities.
-Fear around market uncertainty still characterizes the US market, the Fed finds.
+The US Federal Reserve published its Beige Book.
+Fears about market uncertainty still characterize the US economy, the Fed finds.

 The Institute for Supply Management (ISM)’s reports found that the domestic manufacturing sector has contracted now for a sixth straight month.

-And the US Census Bureau data estimated spending at a seasonally adjusted annual rate of $2,139 billion in July, down 0.1% from June’s revised rate of $2,140 billion.
-The July figure is 2.8% lower than a year ago .July’s result is the lowest total since December 2023, according to Census data
+The US government estimated construction spending to be at a seasonally adjusted annual rate of $2,139 billion in July, down 0.1% from June’s revised rate of $2,140 billion.
+The July figure is 2.8% lower than a year ago.
+It is also the lowest total since December 2023, according to Census data.

 Kristen DiLandro